 I share more about drawing faces, here.

 Unless I pay Facebook (which isn’t going to happen!) my posts are delivered to very few people – hopefully some of you will see this note!
-Therefore, and because of other various annoying aspects of running a Facebook page, I’ll only rarely, if ever, post something through there.
+Therefore, and because of other various annoying aspects of running a Facebook page, I’ll not post often through there.